entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ### Download Helm Chart

 ::: tip
 Helm is a package manager for Kubernetes that helps you define, install, and upgrade Kubernetes applications.
+This _Getting Started_ guide uses a Helm-generated file with a number of default values to help get you started faster, e.g. use embedded databases, don't include OpenShift support, don't include PDA widgets, etc. If you want to change any of those defaults please see <https://github.com/entando-k8s/entando-helm-quickstart>.
 :::

 ``` bash